 Don't miss our top stories and need-to-know news everyday in your inbox.

-To be eligible, students must meet the block grant income guidelines as well as the other requirements as follows:
+To be eligible, selected students must meet the block grant income guidelines as well as other requirements as follows:

-· Candidates must meet the criteria for poverty income for the entire household (attached for three months) and complete the intake/family member information forms and college application.
-In addition, the candidate’s entire household for those 18 years of age must provide proof of (gross) income for the last 90 days, along with verification documents such as check stubs or printouts of income statements.
+Candidates must meet the criteria for poverty income for the entire household (attached for three months) and complete the intake/family member information forms and college application.
+In addition, the candidate’s entire household over 18 years of age must provide proof of (gross) income for 90 days, along with verification documents such as check stubs and printouts or income statements.

-For families with more than eight members, add $1,400 for each additional member
+For families with more than eight members, add $1,634 for each additional member.

-· Candidates are required to submit a copy of college transcripts, or if just entering college, high school transcripts.
+Candidates are required to submit a copy of their college transcripts, or if just entering college, high school transcripts.

-· Candidates are required to submit a letter of recommendation from a high school or college official at the institution they are attending or will be attending.
+Candidates are required to submit one letter of recommendation from a high school or college official from an institution attended or one attending.
 Letters of recommendation must be submitted on official letterhead.

-· Candidates must submit a one-page essay describing themselves, their college plans, and career goals.
-The essays should communicate something that is not stated in the application, which sets apart their scholarship application from others.
+Candidates must submit a one-page essay describing themselves, their college plans and career goals.
+Essays should consist of students’ personal experiences and/or circumstances.
+Candidates should tell us something not communicated in the application, which sets apart their scholarship application from others.
 Examples include, but are not limited to: